coralproject/talk/docs/architecture-metadata.md

 ---
-title: Metadata API
+title: Metadata
 keywords: architecture
 sidebar: talk_sidebar
 permalink: architecture-metadata.html
 summary:
 ---

-The _metadata api_ allows you to add fields to models that are not represented in the core schema.
-Most core models ship with metadata enabled.
-If you would like to add metadata to a model that does not support it, [please let us know](https://github.com/coralproject/talk/blob/master/CONTRIBUTING.md#writing-code).
+_Metadata_ allows you to add fields to models that are not represented in the core schema.

 ## Goals